 As a freelance consultant, prior to her work with Women Online and Personal Democracy Media, Jennifer played a key role in new media-related projects for organizations including PBS, the US Navy's Maritime Civil Affairs Group, Gilda's Club Worldwide, Public Agenda, and The Nation Magazine.
 In 2006, she co-founded a film production company, Framework Media LLC, and worked with clients including the United Nations Development Programme, The United Nations Environment Programme, UNAIDS, the Organisation for Economic Co-operation and Development (OECD), Stanford University, and Tony Bennett's Exploring the Arts.
 She has produced work appearing on ABC, PBS, and CNN.

-Jennifer began her career in New York’s entertainment industry, most recently as head of technology and production for a music company.
+Jennifer began her career in New York's entertainment industry, most recently as head of technology and production for a music company.
 She holds a BBA from the George Washington University and an MA in International Affairs from The New School.
-She lives in Brooklyn with her boyfriend and puppy and tweets at @jenvento.